Skip to content

 Professional tiera small fraction of a sales engagement / ops coordinator salary

-TANE-01 costs a small fraction of what a mid-market sales engagement / ops coordinator costs.
-We don’t price TANE-01 against a salary; we price it against the part of a sales engagement / ops coordinator role that scales — drafts, briefs, monitors, summaries, the work that should already exist by the time your team arrives Monday morning.
-A full-time mid-market sales engagement / ops coordinator in NYC costs roughly $8–12K/month fully loaded, and that money buys things TANE-01 can’t replace: judgment in unfamiliar territory, accountability your customers can shake hands with, taste built from ten years of doing the work.
-TANE-01 does the part that scales.
-Spend the rest on the part that doesn’t.
+TANE-01 costs a small fraction of what a sales engagement / ops coordinator costs.
+We don’t price TANE-01 against a salary; we price it against the recurring part of the role — drafts, briefs, monitors, summaries, the work that should already exist by the time your team arrives Monday morning.
+A full-time sales engagement / ops coordinator runs $6–9K/month fully loaded, and that money buys things TANE-01 can’t replace: judgment in unfamiliar territory, accountability your customers can shake hands with, taste built from ten years of doing the work.
+TANE-01 does the recurring part.
+Spend the rest on the part a fidelic agent can’t take on.
+Agency hiring speed, without the agency price.
 See the math on /pricing.

 Terms